Hongze-Wang/LeetCode_Python/README.md

 And in LeetCode, the if statement written in two line run faster in one line.

-Finally, some problem are written only in Java.
+Finally, some problems are written only in Java.

 Java solution always provide the best solution.